-Public health policy level

-- Inform the public (opinion) with evidence on figures, health problems, and treatments of/for irregular migrants and EU citizens ineligible for or without insurance, including an economic analysis on benefits of inclusion of these groups into mainstream primary care. - nent structures that support communication and sharing of knowledge and experiences between public health policy and immigration policy representatives.
+- Public health policy level Inform the public (opinion) with evidence on figures, health problems, and treatments of/for irregular migrants and EU citizens ineligible for or without insurance, including an economic analysis on benefits of inclusion of these - ent structures that support communication and sharing of knowledge and experiences between public health policy and immigration policy representatives.
 Health care provider level

-- Inform health policy and health care management about health care provision, including present and envisaged challenges and possible practical solutions, as well as needs of health care professional - Inform migrant communities about range of services available to irregular migrants and EU citizens ineligible for or without insurance, regulations on how to use them, and principle guidelines on what to expect and how to interact with health care providers.
+- Inform health policy and health care management about health care provision, including present and envisaged challenges and possible practical solutions, as well as needs of health care professionals. - Inform migrant communities about range of services available to irregular migrants and EU citizens ineligible for or without insurance, regulations on how to use them, and principle guidelines on what to expect and how to interact